 Q. Which employers are subject to the law?

 A. All MA employers are required to participate, but some employers and employment types are exempt.
 The same types of employment that are excluded under Section 6 of the unemployment statute are also excluded from the PFML law.

-Below is a list of exempt employers and employment types.
-A complete and updated list can be found on the MA PFML website.
+Find a complete and updated list on the MA PFML website.

-Q. Which employees are considered covered and eligible for leave under the MA PFML law?
+Q. Which employees are considered statutory, eligible covered individuals?

 Q. Who pays the premiums?

 A. Employers can fund all the contributions on behalf of the employee, or employers can collect payroll deductions up to the MA published caps of 100% of the paid family leave benefit or 40% of the paid medical leave benefit for employers with 25 or more eligible employees.